-It is claimed that this car can dash from zero to 249 mph and back to zero in 30 seconds.
-For a comparison, a regular sportscar can go from zero to 100 mph in the same amount of time.
+It’s claimed that this vehicle can accelerate from zero to 249 mph and back to zero in 30 seconds.
+For comparison, a regular sportscar can go from zero to 100 mph in the same amount of time.

 Team Vesco Terminator II

 SSC, the American specialty vehicle manufacturer, has introduced the SSC Tuatara claiming it can hit speeds of 300 mph.
-To be able to get to this speed, the Tuatara features a 5.9-liter flat-plan crank engine capable of 1,750 horsepower when running on E85 fuel.
+To reach this speed, the Tuatara features a 5.9-liter flat-plan crank engine capable of 1,750 horsepower when running on E85 fuel.
 A seven-speed manual gearbox routes power to the rear wheels.
 This is certainly an impressive car built for speed.

 Hennessey Venom GT

 Hennessey introduced its first standalone build when it produced the Hennessey Venom GT.
 This supercar debuted with a 7.0-liter twin-turbo V8 with 1,244 horsepower.
-The Guinness Book of World Records approved a run of 270 mph.
-But, this did not come without criticism.
-Most top speed records are taken from two runs with each run going in the opposite direction.
+The Guinness Book of World Records confirmed a run of 270 mph, but it didn’t come without criticism.
+Most top speed records are taken from two runs, with each run going in the opposite direction.
 The Hennessey only had one run.
-It is also a hand-built, low production vehicle, garnering it some negative attention.
+It is also a hand-built, low-production vehicle, garnering it some negative attention.

 Bugatti Veyron Super Sport